-- (5) Any term of the ISDA Master Agreement may be amended orally by the parties notwithstanding Section 9(b) of the ISDA Master Agreement. - (4(6) The Interest and Compensation provisions set out in Section 9(h) of the 2002 Agreement provide for interest to be paid on overdue amounts.
-Such interest and the Default Interest provision of the 1992 Agreement may amount to a penalty under English law and may therefore not be recoverable. - (5(7) Any provision of the ISDA Master Agreement that purports to include an indemnity for costs of litigation is subject to the discretion of the court to decide whether and to what extent a party to litigation should be awarded the costs incurred by it in connection with the litigation. - (8) Any provision of the ISDA Master Agreement stating that a failure or delay, on the part of any party, in exercising any right or remedy under the ISDA Master Agreement shall not operate as a waiver of such right or remedy may not be effective. - (6(9) There could be circumstances in which an English court would not treat as conclusive a certificate or determination or other evidence or statement that the ISDA Master Agreement states is to be so treated. - (7(10) A payment obligation under a Transaction governed by the ISDA Master Agreement will be unenforceable under English law if (i) it involves the currency of any member of the International Monetary Fund and (ii) it is contrary to the exchange control regulations of any member of the International Monetary Fund that are maintained or imposed consistently with the International Monetary Fund Agreement. - (8(11) To the extent that any provision of the ISDA Master Agreement purports to be an undertaking by a party to assume liability on account of the absence of payment of United Kingdom stamp duty or an undertaking to pay United Kingdom stamp duty, such provision may be void. - (9(12) Any provision of the ISDA Master Agreement that provides for deemed receipt of notices may be ineffective if a party has actual evidence of non-delivery. - (13) The effectiveness of an entire agreement clause is subject to the English courts being satisfied that, as a matter of fact, there was no additional term which the parties intended to form part of the agreement. - (10(14) In respect of the Bank of England and the United Kingdom acting through her Majesty's Treasury, this is subject to political risk and sovereign immunity (as discussed in Annexes 15-16 and 167).
+- (5) Any term of the ISDA Master Agreement may be amended orally by the parties notwithstanding Section 9(b) of the ISDA Master Agreement. - (6) The Interest and Compensation provisions set out in Section 9(h) of the 2002 Agreement provide for interest to be paid on overdue amounts.
+Such interest and the

+- Default Interest provision of the 1992 Agreement may amount to a penalty under English law and may therefore not be recoverable.
+131 - (7) Any provision of the ISDA Master Agreement that purports to include an indemnity for costs of litigation is subject to the discretion of the court to decide whether and to what extent a party to litigation should be awarded the costs incurred by it in connection with the litigation. - (8) Any provision of the ISDA Master Agreement stating that a failure or delay, on the part of any party, in exercising any right or remedy under the ISDA Master Agreement shall not operate as a waiver of such right or remedy may not be effective. - (9) There could be circumstances in which an English court would not treat as conclusive a certificate or determination or other evidence or statement that the ISDA Master Agreement states is to be so treated. - (10) A payment obligation under a Transaction governed by the ISDA Master Agreement will be unenforceable under English law if (i) it involves the currency of any member of the International Monetary Fund and (ii) it is contrary to the exchange control regulations of any member of the International Monetary Fund that are maintained or imposed consistently with the International Monetary Fund Agreement. - (11) To the extent that any provision of the ISDA Master Agreement purports to be an undertaking by a party to assume liability on account of the absence of payment of United Kingdom stamp duty or an undertaking to pay United Kingdom stamp duty, such provision may be void. - (12) Any provision of the ISDA Master Agreement that provides for deemed receipt of notices may be ineffective if a party has actual evidence of non-delivery. - (13) The effectiveness of an entire agreement clause is subject to the English courts being satisfied that, as a matter of fact, there was no additional term which the parties intended to form part of the agreement. - (14) In respect of the Bank of England and the United Kingdom acting through her Her Majesty's Treasury, this is subject to political risk and sovereign immunity (as discussed in Annexes 1618 and 17).-19).
+For the purposes of this part V we assume neither party is entitled to immunity under English law.